 Students may check at the student affairs office early in their first semester to learn the name of their academic advisor.
+The academic advisor is usually the student's major instructor for their chosen program of study.
 This information is also available on the student portal.